 A determination that failure to grant the variance would result in exceptional hardship to the applicant; and

-A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense or create nuisances, cause fraud on or victimization of the public as identified in § 106-15D or conflict with existing local laws or ordinances.
+A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public as identified in § 106-15A(4), or conflict with existing local laws or ordinances.

 Any applicant to whom a variance is granted shall be given written notice that the structure will be permitted to be built with a lowest floor elevation below the base flood elevation and that the cost of flood insurance will be commensurate with the increased risk resulting from the reduced lowest floor elevation.

-All new construction and substantial improvements shall be anchored to prevent flotation, collapse or lateral movement of the structure.
+All new construction to be placed or substantially improved and substantial improvements shall be anchored to prevent flotation, collapse, or lateral movement of the structure.

-All manufactured homes shall be anchored to resist flotation, collapse or lateral movement.
-Methods of anchoring may include but are not to be limited to use of over-the-top or frame ties to ground anchors.
+All manufactured homes to be placed or substantially improved shall be anchored to resist flotation, collapse or lateral movement.
+Methods of anchoring may include, but are not to be limited to, use of over-the-top or frame ties to ground anchors.
 This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces.

 Construction materials and methods.

-New and replacement sanitary sewerage systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems and discharge from the systems into floodwaters.
+New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems and discharge from the systems into floodwaters;

-On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding.
+On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding; and

-All subdivision proposals shall have public utilities and facilities such as sewer, gas, electrical and water systems located and constructed to minimize flood damage.
+All subdivision proposals and other proposed new development shall have public utilities and facilities such as sewer, gas, electrical, and water systems located and constructed to minimize flood damage;

 Enclosure openings.
-For all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flooding shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
-Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria:
+All new construction and substantial improvements having fully enclosed areas below the lowest floor that are usable solely for parking of vehicles, building access or storage in an area other than a basement and which are subject to flooding shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
+Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria.